Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 • Coniston Coppermines Cottages – Unique stays close to the start of the walk.

-The Old Man of Coniston walk via Swirl How and Levers Water is an unforgettable Lake District experience.
+The Old Man of Coniston walk via Swirl How and Levers Water is an unforgettable Lake District walk.
 It blends high mountain drama with peaceful tarns, industrial heritage with natural beauty, and popular paths with quiet escapes.

 Whether you’re ticking off Wainwrights, photographing landscapes, or simply enjoying a big day out in the fells, this route ticks all the boxes.